Back Roads are Now Blue Roads

-Back Roads Touring offers a distinctly different type of small group touring experience than most small group tours.
-It seems that the small group tour genre is largely populated by active, adventure, and nature type tours while Back Roads are small groups that are paced nicely, stay in lovely accommodations, use smaller vehicles with a maximum of 18 people.
-The theme of the tours is like the name states, Back Roads.
-Not motorways.
+Blue Roads Touring Co* offers a distinctly different type of small group touring experience than most small group tours.
+It seems that the small group tour genre is largely populated by active, adventure, and nature type tours while Blue Roads are small groups that are paced nicely, stay in lovely accommodations, use smaller vehicles with a maximum of 18 people.
 They explore the back roads of a variety of destinations from northern Scotland to the South of France and Italy.
 Private barge canal cruises in France, Slow Food tours in Puglia, Battlefield Tours in Normandy.
 They have lately add a small select group of tours in Asia.

 Character is not a substitute for quality, however, which is why all accommodation throughout Europe and Asia comes complete with ensuite facilities, comfortable furnishings and delicious food.
 We offer a choice of twin, double or single rooms – and while room sizes in older buildings may vary, each room will have its own unique style and character.

 Our tours unite fervent foodies.
 One of the things that guests love about our culinary trips is the chance to meet fellow gastronomists with a similar appetite for culture and cuisine.
 Like all of our holidays, a small, intimate group size – generally no more than 18 people – ensures that you get to know your fellow travellers as friends.

 We believe that experiences are better when they’re shared.
 Sharing a table and a menu – whether at a sumptuous three-course Scottish banquet in the Highlands or in the lush surrounds of the Tha Om Garden House in Vietnam – allows you to make memories and relationships that we hope will last for years to come.